Women's Mental Health

 If worry or tension is interfering with your sleep, focus, relationships, or sense of peace, therapy may help.
 You don't have to wait until things feel "bad enough".
 Counselling can be beneficial at any stage, whether you're feeling mildly overwhelmed or deeply anxious.

-Stress is often a response to a specific situation , like a deadline or conflict , and tends to resolve once the situation is over.
-An anxiety disorder, on the other hand, can linger even when there’s no clear cause.
+Stress is often a response to a specific situation, like a deadline or conflict, and tends to resolve once the situation is over.
+Anxiety on the other hand, can linger even when there’s no clear cause.
 It often feels like ongoing dread or uncontrollable worrying that’s hard to shake.

 Mild anxiety may go away with rest, self-care, or life changes.
 But when anxiety becomes chronic or begins disrupting your daily life, professional support can make a significant difference.